 Before tests and exams, take some practice tests.
 Time yourself and check your test results.
 You can get practice tests by asking your professor or by looking online.
 You can also construct your own practice test using questions throughout the chapters or units you’ve covered.

-Use the help and resources offered by your teacher and/or the teaching assistant.
+Use the help and resources offered by your teacher or assignment online help.
 Use office hours to ask questions.
 Email or skype chat with them if available.
 Ask questions and make sure you aren’t confused about any important topics in the class content that’s been presented.

 Make sure you are fairly evenly matched so that you can help each other along the way with the homework problems.
 Students participating in the study group must be dedicated and motivated.
 If a student skips most of the study time and then just comes to the group to get the homework answers, drop them from the group.
 Everyone must pull their own weight and contribute to the learning of all group members.